Partlow Center

-William D. Partlow Developmental Center, also known as the Partlow State School and Hospital, was a state school for people with mental disabilities, primarily intellectual and developmental disabilities in Tuscaloosa, Alabama, USA.
+William D. Partlow Developmental Center, also known as the Partlow State School and Hospital, was a state school for people with mental disabilities, primarily intellectual and developmental disabilities in Tuscaloosa, Alabama, US.
 It was operated by the Alabama Department of Mental Health.
 It was the last such full-sized facility operated by the State of Alabama and closed in 2011.